btzr-io/jelly-beats/README.md

 Use `yarn` command to install the dependencies,

-Now you can run the app:
+Now you can run the app.

 ```Shell
 yarn dev